kucrut/kc-settings/readme.txt

 == Frequently Asked Questions ==

-= How do I add my options? =
+= How do I create my settings? =

-Please find the readme.html file inside the plugin directory for the documentation.
+Please find the readme.html file inside the plugin directory for the documentation, or [view it online](http://kucrut.github.com/kc-settings/).

 == Screenshots ==

 1. Settings Builder
 2. Theme/Plugin settings
 3. Term settings (add new)